-Learn more about Jamie Lloyd before seeing 'Romeo & Juliet' or 'Sunset Boulevard'
+Learn more about Jamie Lloyd before seeing 'The Tempest' or 'Much Ado About Nothing'

-Lloyd is a global force, with a Tom Holland-starring Shakespeare production in the West End and his award-winning musical revival transferring to Broadway.
+Jamie Lloyd is a global force, with a Shakespeare season at Theatre Royal Drury Lane and his award-winning musical revival of Sunset Boulevard now on Broadway.

 But it’s not just the casts that impress in Lloyd’s shows – it’s his psychologically astute readings of the work, reflected in savvy creative choices that reinvent familiar classics for a new generation of theatregoers, including skilful incorporation of cameras, screens, and microphones.